Everyone's always asking me what's in my backpack. Usually, they say something like, "What have you got in there, a Sherpa?"

 You might notice there is no cooking stuff in my pack.
 Good eye.
 I don't see the need to carry all that extra stuff on a day trip.
 If I want something hot, I'll heat it at home and bring it in a thermos.
 I'll be honest, when I see people pulling out a camping stove for a trip to a local mountain like, say Takao or Hinode, I think to myself, "amateurs".
 Haha.

 My iphone would run out without a battery pack.
 You may be asking why I have two cords.
-I was hiking with the battery pack in one pocket and my smartphone in another pocket when I snagged the on a tree one time and it broke.
+I was hiking with the battery pack in one pocket and my smartphone in another pocket when I snagged the cord on a tree one time and it broke.
 That's why I have two.

 One of the nicest purchases I ever made.
 I don't think I'm very materialistic, but there are a few possessions I have that I really like.
 These bins are one of them.

 Rarely touched...but always in the pack just in case.
+Some extra clothes.

 I still have two headlamps in my pack from climbing Mt.
 Fuji with my son this summer.

 The green pair is better.
 BUT, if I leave the batteries in them, they will drain because they tend to get turned on as they get bounced around in the backpack.
+I keep several extra batteries, too.
+I've needed the spares in the past and was glad I had them.

 Just in case . . .

-Something like first aid.
 In the winter I will augment this stuff with some vaseline for my lips.

 Thankfully, still haven't needed them.